Fluoroscopy

 We work in partnership with GPs to provide a fast and efficient service.
 Referrals from GPs are reviewed by the CT Lead Radiographer and the CT Lead Radiologist.
 An appointment is then sent to the patient to attend one of our sites, depending on the CT required.

-We provide the following walk-in x-ray services at the following locations and times.
-Please ensure that you bring the request form with you when attending for x-rays.
+We provide walk-in X-ray services at the following locations and times.
+Please ensure that you bring the request form with you when attending for X-rays.

 Monday to Friday